4cc3ssX/4Du/README.md

 # 4Du
 This script check the duplicated file using hash method and can delete the duplicated file easily.
+Written in Python language.